cedeber/concise-rust-book/src/ch00-01-foreword.md

 Hello.
 I hope this book finds you well.

-> This book is currently beeing written.
+> This book is currently being written.

 As a non-daily rustacean - I am a daily TypeScript developer and UI designer -, coming back to Rust only from time to time is sometimes painful.
 I tend to forget how to code with Rust.
 Although it is a very nice language, it is also a complex and explicit language.
 There is a lot to keep in mind.